AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 If this setting is enabled, AdGuard will perform asynchronous OCSP checks to get the revocation status of a website's SSL certificate.

-If an OCSP check is completed within the required timeout, AdGuard immediately blocks the connection if the certificate is revoked or establishes the connection if the certificate is valid.
+If an OCSP check is completed within the required timeout, AdGuard will immediately block the connection if the certificate is revoked or establish the connection if the certificate is valid.

-If the verification takes too long, AdGuard allows the connection while continuing to check the certificate status in the background.
-If the certificate is revoked, current and future connections to the domain are blocked.
+If the verification takes too long, AdGuard will allow the connection while continuing to check the certificate status in the background.
+If the certificate is revoked, current and future connections to the domain will be blocked.

 #### Redirect DNS-over-HTTPS requests